Maari14/Maari14/README.md

 -  I created gallery upload and authentication using mern stack
 -  if u click signup button it will navigate to gallery upload page
 -  In that page one + button is avaialble by using that one we can upload images."only jpeg "
--  For run code "npm start"
+-  For run code "npm start".